Wine Producer Spotlight: Delphine Vesselle

 Still wines remain a crucial, if rare, part of the story.
 Bouzy Rouge represents one of Champagne’s few surviving red-wine traditions, produced in minute quantities and scarcely exported.
 The well-aged 2008 stands as a striking example: exotically floral, nervy, and mineral-driven, with a depth that defies Champagne’s northerly latitude.
 Burgundy producers would envy its longevity and transparency.
 It may be still, but it unmistakably screams Champagne.

-Historic styles are also preserved through Œil de Perdrix, a rosé de saignée revived by Delphine and David Vesselle to honor the family’s Champagne-making forebears.
+Continuing family traditions, Delphine and David Vesselle revived Œil de Perdrix, a historic rosé de saignée that honors the Vesselle ancestors.
 And at the pinnacle stands the Petit Clos: pure Grand Cru Pinot Noir, fermented in barrels made from oak trees grown in Champagne itself, then aged for a full decade in bottle—a profound, site-driven expression of Bouzy power refined by patience.

 A True Icon